APyFloatArray

 - nancumprod(self, axis: int | None = None) APyFloatArray ¶

-Return the cumulative product of the elements along a given axis treating NaN as 0.
+Return cumulative product of elements along a given axis treating NaN as 0.

 - Parameters: